 All that is necessary for the triumph of evil is that good men do nothing - Edmond Burke.

 There are three basic ways that people respond to conflict.
 These responses may be arranged on a curve that resembles a hill.
-On the left slope of the hill we find the escape responses to conflict. the right side are the attack responses.
-And in the center we find the peacemaking responses.
+On the left slope of the hill, we find the escape responses to conflict.
+The right side is shown the attack responses.
+And in the center, we find the peacemaking responses.
 Moving from left to right on the curve also involves a move from private to public and voluntary to forced solutions (2).

 The three responses found on the left side of the slippery slope are called the escape responses.
 People tend to use these responses when they are more interested in avoiding a conflict than in resolving it.
 These responses are used to create an illusion of peace (i.e., peacefaking) and not the reality of peace (2).

 Denial - One way to escape from a conflict is to pretend that it does not exist.
 Or, if we cannot deny that the problem exists, we simply refuse to do what should be done to resolve a conflict properly.
 These responses bring only temporary relief and usually make matters worse (Genesis 16:1-6; 1 Samuel 2:22-25) (2).